HSF/hsf.github.io/_gsocproposals/2022/proposal_LOX.md

 ## Expected results
  * Project deliverable is a SNeIa classification routine, along with a study of performance.

+## Test

+Please use this link to access the test for this project.
+Tests will be published in March.

 ## Requirements
 Python, C++, previous experience in Machine Learning or equivalent